Nellie Weldon Cocroft

-Ellen "Nellie" Weldon Cocroft (November 4, 1885 – June 27, 1986) was an American musical composer.
+Ellen Weldon Cocroft (November 4, 1885 – June 27, 1986) was an American musical composer.

 Early life

 Ellen Estelle Weldon was born on November 4, 1885, in Quitman, Georgia, the daughter of Richard Weldon and Virginia (Massey) Weldon.
 She was the eldest of three daughters, including Jeanivieve (b.
 1893) and Minnie (b.
 1896).
 Her father, Richard, was a traveling salesman, although he also owned the Quitman Marble Company (since 1886).
 In early 1904, Richard moved his family and the company twenty miles west to nearby Thomasville, Georgia, where he renamed his company the Thomasville Marble Company; among their products were memorial headstones.